A 12-Month Home Improvement Checklist

 July: repair your roof

-Take advantage of the dry summer weather to inspect and repair or replace your roof.
+Take advantage of dry summer weather to inspect, repair or replace your roof.

 - Replace any damaged shingles

 - Look for chimney damage

 August: paint your home exterior and trim